 Having gestational diabetes puts you at higher risk for getting prediabetes and type 2 diabetes later.
 This is true even though gestational diabetes often goes away after your baby is born.

 About 50 percent of women with gestational diabetes go on to get type 2 diabetes.

 - If I have gestational diabetes, how can I lower my risk of prediabetes or type 2 diabetes?

 You can lower your risk by resting and keeping a healthy body weight after your baby is born.

 Visit your doctor to have your blood sugar tested 6 to 12 weeks after your baby is born and then every 1 to 3 years to make sure your blood sugar levels are on target.

 For more information about gestational diabetes, visit the CDC’s website.

 With early diagnosis, prediabetes can often be reversed.
-When you join a National DPP lifestyle change program, you’ll learn how to make simple changes to help reverse prediabetes and prevent type 2 diabetes.
-Find an online or in-person program below.
+By joining a National Diabetes Prevention Program lifestyle change program, you’ll learn how to make simple changes to help reverse prediabetes and prevent or delay type 2 diabetes.